-The National Student Exchange (NSE), coordinated out of the Advising and Career Center, is a network of nearly 200 institutions of higher education in the United States and Canada.
+The National Student Exchange (NSE), coordinated by the Advising and Career Center, is a network of nearly 200 institutions of higher education in the United States and Canada.
 Through NSE, JSC students who meet eligibility requirements can spend a semester or a year at one or more of these institutions, earning credits toward their JSC degree.
 In addition, international exchange opportunities are available through participating institutions that open their study abroad programs to NSE exchange students.
 Following a semester or year exchange, students return to JSC to complete their degrees.
-Credit is earned by transfer.